CSL-KU/IsolBench/README.md

 Run the following test script to run 6 IsolBench workloads to test the isolation quality of your system in which the LLC is partitioned using PALLOC.
-(NOTE: you many need to adjust PALLOC setting to reflect cache configuration of your system; see 'scripts/function' file. )
+(NOTE: you may need to adjust PALLOC setting to reflect cache configuration of your system; see 'scripts/function' file. )

 ```